Install Infinite Scale on a Server

 -

 Re-pull the deployment.
-This will update all images with any versions that might have changed.
+This will update all images with any versions that may have changed.

 sudo docker compose pull